Odeyiany2/Student-Stress-Factor-ML/README.md

 # Student-Stress-Factor-Machine Learning

 This Machine Learning project is aimed at understanding what impacts stress of Engineering students the most.
 The dataset for this project was gotten from [Kaggle](https://www.kaggle.com/datasets/samyakb/student-stress-factors)

+### Overview
+In this project, I used python libraries to gain a deeper insight on the dataset.
+I went further to use machine learning techniques to build a model capabale of categorizing the academic performance of students based on features such as level of stress, extracurricular activities and others.
+The model was deployed using streamlit to enable an interactive web application that students can use.

 ### Python Libraries
 These are the libraries I used for this project: